ahrarbinaslam/TML25_A4_16/README.md

 ## Discussion & Insights

 The observed average IoU of 0.1198 indicates that LIME and Grad-CAM highlight different regions, with only partial overlap.
-This aligns with their core design differences—Grad-CAM captures class-level spatial importance, whereas LIME focuses on interpretable, local perturbation-driven features.
+This aligns with their core design differences Grad-CAM captures class-level spatial importance, whereas LIME focuses on interpretable, local perturbation-driven features.

 We noticed that:
 - Simple objects like `tiger_shark` and `American_coot` had higher IoUs, implying better agreement.